 Whether you’re a seasoned traveler or just starting out, it’s easy to forget the many to-do’s that must be completed before traveling.
 We have to make sure all of our reservations are confirmed, coordinate transportation, flight times and, make sure we’ve packed everything amongst other nitty-gritty details.
 But, as I’ve been perusing the various travel groups I’m a part of, I’ve noticed people neglecting, forgetting or just unaware of some of the most important tasks.
 I wanted to not only list out those crucial to-do’s, but reinforce why they’re important and outline any necessary steps.

 1. Understand Passport Validity Rules

-As clarification, your passport does remain valid until it’s date of expiration, but as you can see above, that does not necessarily permit travel, which begs the question, “how does it even make sense?”
+As a clarification, your passport does remain valid until the date of expiration, but as you can see above, that does not necessarily permit travel, which begs the question, “how does it even make sense?”

 Click HERE for a list of countries that follow the six-month passport rule as well as steps to renewing your passport and other important rules that certain countries have regarding passports.
-There are some countries that only require 3 months of validity post travel and some countries simple request that your passport be valid upon entry, a quick google search of your destination will keep you well informed and over prepared.
+There are some countries that only require 3 months of validity post-travel and some countries simply request that your passport be valid upon entry, a quick google search of your destination will keep you well informed and over-prepared.

 2. Check The Vaccine Requirements

 There is so much controversy currently regarding vaccinations and vaccine requirements, this platform does not seek to debate or encourage, instead inform travelers of different vaccine requirements or recommendations so that they can make their own, well-informed decisions.
 The Center for Disease Control (CDC) lists vaccination requirements for travelers on their website.
 Every time I am planning a trip I review the CDC’s recommendations for my own health and also to be sure that whatever country I am visiting does not bar travelers who do not have the required vaccines.